What is an ecard? How to (safely) send last-minute holiday greetings

 2. Look at the greeting card company the ecard is from.
 If you don’t recognize the name, google it and include the search term “scam.”
 If it is a familiar company, check that it is spelled correctly – no “Halllmark,” please!

-3. Look at the spelling.
-Not just the spelling of the sender and company name, but any other misspellings or grammar and capitalization errors in the email message itself.
+3. Look at the spelling in the message.
+Not just the spelling of the sender and company name, but any other misspellings or grammar and capitalization errors in the email itself.
 Scam messages often contain such clues.

 4. Look for a verification code.
 Legitimate ecard messages usually contain a code that you can use to open the card directly on the company’s website.
 If you still feel suspicious, search for and enter the company URL into your web browser yourself rather than clicking on any links in the message

 5. Look at any links in the message.
+You should always examine links closely before clicking them.
 Hovering your cursor over links will usually display their true destination, so make sure they match the actual domain of the alleged card company.
+To be on the safe side, you can also use a URL checker.

 6. Look into a good antivirus software.
 You should always have security software installed on your computer or other devices, and the software needs to be kept updated.
-This will afford you with some protection if you accidently click or open something you shouldn’t
+This will afford you with some protection if you accidentally click a phishing link or open something you shouldn’t.

 Pro tip: Send an ecard with mail.com